ojunio99/python-master/README.md

 * [Python Test](https://podcast.pythontest.com/)
 * [The Real Python Podcast](https://realpython.com/podcasts/rpp/)

-# Contributing

-Your contributions are always welcome!
-Please take a look at the [contribution guidelines](https://github.com/vinta/awesome-python/blob/master/CONTRIBUTING.md) first.

 - - -

-If you have any question about this opinionated list, do not hesitate to contact me [@VintaChen](https://twitter.com/VintaChen) on Twitter or open an issue on GitHub.
+If you have any question about this opinionated list, do not hesitate to contact me [@ojunio99](https://twitter.com/ojunio99) on Twitter or open an issue on GitHub.